Opportunities and Risks Report

 The Covestro Group is exposed to liquidity risks, foreign currency and interest-rate opportunities and risks, credit risks, and risks resulting from obligations for pensions and other post-employment benefits.
 Appropriate processes to manage financial opportunities and risks have been established and documented.
 One component of this is financial planning, which serves as the basis for establishing liquidity needs and foreign currency risk.
 Financial planning comprises a planning horizon of 12 months and is regularly updated.

-The section below presents the financial risks material to the Covestro Group – independent of their likelihood of occurrence.
+The section below and the Notes to the Consolidated Financial Statements present the financial opportunities and risks material to the Covestro Group – independent of their likelihood of occurrence.

 For the Covestro Group, foreign currency opportunities and risks result from changes in exchange rates and the related changes in value.

-Material receivables and payables in liquid currencies from operating and financial activities are fully hedged through forward exchange contracts.
+Material foreign currency exposures from operating and financial activities are fully hedged through forward exchange contracts.

 Anticipated foreign currency exposures were not hedged in the reporting year.
 These exposures are also hedged using forward exchange contracts if the foreign currency risk increases significantly.